Booker Omole: 2024 detention and release

-On September 7, 2024, Omole was arrested at Jomo Kenyatta International Airport while traveling to Beijing.
+On 7 September 2024, Omole was arrested at Jomo Kenyatta International Airport while travelling to Beijing.
 This detention was widely viewed as politically motivated due to his outspoken opposition to President William Ruto's government, which he has accused of authoritarianism and human rights violations.

 The Communist Party of Kenya (CPK) denounced Omole's arrest as illegal and politically motivated, asserting that he was on an official assignment when detained.
-The party emphasised that Omole's activism and leadership represent a direct challenge to the ruling regime's authority, which they claim is characterised by fear and repression.
+The party emphasised that Omole's activism and leadership represent a direct challenge to the ruling government's authority, which they claim is characterised by fear and repression.
 In his autobiographical work, Communist Party of Kenya and Manifestations of Class Struggle in Kenya, Omole articulates the struggles faced by the Kenyan people under a regime dominated by a wealthy elite, stating: “Kenya is a dictatorship, with a few wealthy people dominating all spheres of life.
 Capital is the dominating factor; with money, everything is for sale!
 Even people!”

-After being charged with incitement to violence, Omole was released, but the charges were seen as part of a broader government crackdown on leftist activists in Kenya.
-Following his release, police raided his home on September 11.
+Omole was released; his arrest was part of a broader government crackdown on leftist activists in Kenya.
+Following his release, police raided his home on 11 September.
 This escalated concerns about state harassment against political activists amid ongoing repression of dissenting voices.
 His arrest garnered attention from international leftist groups and human rights organisations, which condemned the action as an attempt to suppress dissent.
 His case has drawn solidarity from various national and international organisations advocating for his freedom and the protection of political rights in Kenya.
-Omole's experiences reflect the broader context of political repression in Kenya, where leftist leaders face significant risks for their activism.
+The CPMK states that Omole's experiences reflect the broader context of political repression in Kenya, where leftist leaders face significant risks for their activism.

+Violent attacks on Omole and CPMK leadership

+On 2 April 2025, Omole and fellow party members were riding in Omole's car when the car was suddenly strafed with bullets.
+The attack occurred along the Nakuru-Nairobi Highway.
+The CPMK described this attack as part of a pattern of deliberate repression, saying that a police vehicle was present at the scene but failed to intervene until nearly 30 minutes after the attack, allowing the assailants to escape unchallenged.

+On 11 January 2025 according to the CPMK, Omole survived an assassination attempt when 8 armed men broke into his home.
+The state police forces denied involvement, saying it was a robbery.
+Omole described that the attackers seized his sister and demanded to find him, and the confrontation ended when the attackers found Omole, who defended himself with a firearm.